chadananda/sacred-traditions_old/content/articles/2016-03-11_Developing-a-Good-Heart-by-Dalai-Lama/2016-03-11_Developing-a-Good-Heart-by-Dalai-Lama_it.md

 ---
-title: "Developing a Good Heart"
+title: "Developing a Good Heart IT"
 author: "Dalai Lama"
 pubdate: 2018-11-18
 language: it